 Tourist Shuttle Bus is a popular option for tourists traveling to Lombok Island.
 They also connect to the main tourist centers on Bali.
 The most established is Perama Bus.

-You can hire a motorbike in Bali for as low as $7.
+You can hire a motorbike in Bali.
 Check with your guesthouse or hotel or travel agents.
-Some offers delivery and pick-up service, motorbike insurance, pocket Wi-Fi, GoPro Hero4 Silver and 24/7 roadside assistance.
+Make sure you have an international driver’s license.
+Some motorbike rentals offer delivery and pick-up service, motorbike insurance, pocket Wi-Fi, GoPro Hero4 Silver and 24/7 roadside assistance.

 BY BEMO OR BUS